Serhiy Marchenko

-Serhiy Mykhailovych Marchenko (Сергій Михайлович Марченко; born 24 January 1981) is a Ukrainian economist and politician currently serving as Minister of Finance of Ukraine since 30 March 2020.
+Sergii Mykhailovych Marchenko (Сергій Михайлович Марченко; born 24 January 1981) is a Ukrainian economist and politician currently serving as Minister of Finance of Ukraine since 30 March 2020.
 Previously, he has served as Deputy Minister of Finance of Ukraine from 2016 to 2018 and as Deputy Head of the Presidential Administration of Ukraine from 2018 to 2019.

+Honorary Professor of Practice at the Kyiv School of Economics (2024).
+Chair of the Board of Governors of the International Monetary Fund and the World Bank (2023).

 Early life and education

 In 2002 Marchenko graduated from the State Tax Service Academy with the Master's degree in Public Finance Management (diploma with honours, the President of Ukraine scholar in 2001–2002).

 In 2009 Marchenko obtained a PhD degree in economics (Candidate of Economic Sciences).

-Career

 Starting from 2002 Marchenko worked on several positions in the Ministry of Finance, State Tax Administration, Finance and Banking Committee and the Secretariat of Cabinet of Ministers.

+Career of an Economist

+He studied at the Academy of International Cooperation in Germany in a program for senior executives, at the Harvard Kennedy School in the United States, at the University of Warsaw in Poland, and at the Korea International Cooperation Agency (KOICA) in the Republic of Korea.

 In 2011 Marchenko participated in the Management and Leadership Program at Harvard Kennedy School, and he began his work at the Presidential Coordination Center of Reforms Implementation.
 He participated in Budget Code development.
 The Code was adopted in 2014.
 This Code is important particularly because of fiscal decentralization reform.
 Mr. Marchenko coordinated the preparation of a package of legislative bills aimed at changing the budgeting and improvement of autonomy of healthcare institutions.

-Starting 2014, he worked as an expert for Bendukidze Free Market Center and developed a concept of the Program of Leadership in Public Finance and then implemented it with Kyiv school of economics in 2015–2016.
+Starting 2014, he worked as an expert for Bendukidze Free Market Center, one of the largest Ukrainian think tanks developing modern policy options and engagement strategies with decision-makers in government, business, and society and developed a concept of the Program of Leadership in Public Finance and then implemented it with Kyiv school of economics in 2015–2016.